MonteTW/bcit-linux/README.md

    ```bash
    doctl compute droplet create --region sfo3 --image aapanel --size s-1vcpu-1gb droplet-test
 	```
-- it is just for testing, we will go through the detail in the later steps
+- It is just for testing, we will go through the detail in the later steps

 > **Note:** Output should see a table like below
 > ![](./images/Pasted%20image%2020240926202709.png)